-To prepare for the retirement benefits of employees, provision for retirement benefits is recorded based on the estimated amount of retirement benefit obligations and pension assets as of the end of the current fiscal year.
-In the event that pension assets exceed the amount upon deducting actuarial differences, etc. from retirement benefit obligations, the excess amount is recorded as prepaid pension expenses in investments and other assets.

-In calculating retirement benefit obligations, the method of attributing expected retirement benefits up until the current fiscal year is based on the benefit formula.
+To prepare for the retirement benefits of employees, provision for retirement benefits is recorded based on the estimated amount of retirement benefit obligations less the estimated amount of pension assets as of the end of the current fiscal year.
+In the event that the amount of pension assets exceeds the amount upon deducting actuarial differences, etc. from retirement benefit obligations, the excess amount is recorded as prepaid pension expenses in investments and other assets.
+In calculating retirement benefit obligations, the method of attributing expected retirement benefits up until the end of the current fiscal year is based on the benefit formula.